ephread/inkgd/docs/source/advanced/differences_between_api.rst

 .. note::

     When using InkPlayer, you don't need to manually add the runtime node to the tree.
-All the properties defined on InkRuntime also available on InkPlayer, use them instead if you did not instantiate the node by yourself.
+All the properties defined on InkRuntime are also available on InkPlayer, use them instead if you did not instantiate the node by yourself.